oli-lang/oli/docs/source/specification.rst

       ;

 **Exception**:
-unquoted strings defined inside a list or block attributes adds the ``,`` token as reserved, as it's used in these syntax context to define the statement terminator token
+unquoted strings defined inside a lists or block attributes must add the ``,`` token as reserved, as it's used in these context as statement terminator token helper

 Escape sequence
 '''''''''''''''